 The Adult Neuropsychology intern devotes part of the full year training experience to the various programs within the Adult Neuropsychology Service in addition to the time spent in the general internship program, although these percentages can vary based on the experience and interest of the intern.
-As part of the general training in neuropsychology, the intern participates in an assessment clinic, working independently in collaboration with supervisors and the technician, while in turn also having the chance to provide supervision to the externs on the service.
+As part of the general training in neuropsychology, the intern participates in an assessment clinic, working independently in collaboration with supervisors and the technician.
+Additionally, the Adult Neuropsychology intern provides tiered supervision for psychology externs on the service.
+Although the exact hours vary from year to year, the intern typically supervises 1-2 extern cases per week and may hold weekly office hours.
+Attending neuropsychologists work closely with interns to help them develop their own supervision style in preparation for a career as a board-certified neuropsychologist with both clinical and educational roles.